Los Muertos beach and the famous pier in Puerto Vallarta, Mexico

 • Girls Trip

 Downtown runs south of the Hotel Zone to the Rio Cuale.
-It includes some peaceful parks, the impressive Our Lady of Guadalupe church and easy access to the malecĂ³n.
+It includes some peaceful parks, the impressive Our Lady of Guadalupe church and easy access to the malecón.
 You’ll find an assortment of restaurants, street food, shopping and practically everything, just steps from the beach.

 Most properties in this Puerto Vallarta hotel zone are on the smaller side, with plenty of traditional style and locally owned Mexican hotels.
-If you don’t like huge resorts and want more of a local feel then this is where to stay in Puerto Vallarta.
+If you don’t like huge resorts and want more of a local feel then Downtown is where to stay in Puerto Vallarta.

-My first experience staying Downtown was at Hotel El Pescador.
+My first experience with this neighborhood was Hotel El Pescador.
 This property is an older, traditional style hotel in the 5 de Deciembre area of this Puerto Vallarta hotel zone.
+You couldn’t ask for a better location right on the beach.
+Unfortunately, I ended up having issues in three different rooms.

-Not to be deterred because downtown has plenty of other good hotel options, I recently stayed at Capital O Hotel 522.
-This property is located in the popular 5 de Diciembre area of Downtown.

-The hotel is small and feels more like an apartment than hotel.
+Not to be deterred, because downtown has plenty of other good hotel options, I booked Hotel 522.
+This property is also located in 5 de Diciembre (5D) area of Downtown.
+The hotel is a bit on the small side and feels more like an apartment than a hotel.
 Especially since it has less amenities like daily maid service or a pool.

-As a solo traveler, I felt very safe due to the gated entrance.
-I appreciated the location on a quiet street, the access to a communal kitchen – even though I never cooked – and the awesome ocean views from the various outdoor common areas.
+As a solo traveler, I felt very safe due to the gated entrance and appreciated the location on a quiet street.
+There’s access to a communal kitchen – even though I never cooked – and outdoor spaces with awesome views from the various common areas.

-How to Get Downtown
+How to Get to el Centro

 Downtown is approximately fifteen minutes from the airport.
 Public transportation, Uber and taxis are plentiful and as long as your hotel has parking you would be fine if you have a rental or your own car.
 It’s also a safe, easily walkable neighborhood close to plenty of restaurants and shopping.